BBC-Esq/Faster-Whisper-Transcriber/README.md

 # Record and Transcribe Audio Using Ctranslate2!
-1. Transcribe voice to clipbord.
+1. Transcribe voice to clipboard.
 2. Paste into your favorite LLM.
 3. Save time.